This tutorial can also be downloaded as a pdf!

-If you want to work in stretch, I’m not sure how that’ll work with the method I used for the braided front panel.
+I used a thick faux suede fabric meant for furniture.
+I’ve worked with the same fabric before and I love the texture of it.
+It’s also a real pain to sew when there’s more than two layers.
+Normally I add lining in my cosplays, but this would have become very thick and too warm, so I opted out for this particular cosplay.
+If you want to work in stretch fabric, I’m not sure how it’ll work with the method I used for the braided front panel.
 And please remember that this isn’t the only way to do it, it’s just how I decided to.

-Now, let’s get to it!
+Now, let’s get started!

 Pattern